albertwujj/dumbandpowerful/README.md

 http://www0.cs.ucl.ac.uk/staff/d.silver/web/Teaching.html

 ## Equation Solver
-A program that, given input variables and an output variable, and a set of equations (containing the four elementary arithmetic operators, and exponents), solves for the output variable in terms of the input variables, as long as it is possible, with optimal efficiency using dynamic programming.
-Treats the variables as nodes and the equations as describing groups of edges, and builds/traverses the graph greedily in depth-first order.
+A program that, given input variables and an output variable, and a set of equations, solves for the output variable in terms of the input variables, as long as it is possible. <br />
+Optimal efficiency with dynamic programming.
+Treats the variables as nodes and the equations as describing groups of edges, and builds/traverses the graph greedily in depth-first order. <br />
+Equations can contain the four elementary arithmetic operators, plus exponents.
 Written in Python.

 ## Coursera_ML